Three Easy Steps On How To Bleach A Deer Skull

 Three Ways of Cleaning a Deer Skull

-- Hot Water Maceration.
 This method simply speeds up the maceration process.
 For this process, you will have to soak the skull in boiling water with ¼ cup sodium carbonate per gallon of water for several minutes.
 “Cooking” the skull softens the tissues which allows you to easily remove them.
 This process is fast but may cause the skull to shrink.
+The materials needed during the hot water maceration process are listed below.

 Materials Needed in Bleaching a Deer Skull